atharvanjoshi/Mathematics-for-Machine-Learning-Specialisation/README.md

-# Maths-for-ML-Linear-Algebra
+# Maths-for-ML-Specialisation
-Mathematics for Machine Learning.
+Mathematics for Machine Learning Specialisation.
 All Coursera Assignments